 - + Some or all of the functionality detailed here is intended to replace/override the default Output Master Keystone and Camera fixture control parameters.
-Mbox v4 allows for multiple Output Masters, up to one per output. - The Mbox application has control parameters to enable/disable the DMX-controlled Output Master Keystone and Camera (where applicable) functionality.
+Mbox v4 allows for multiple Output Masters, up to one per output. - + The Mbox application has control parameters to enable/disable the DMX-controlled Output Master Keystone and Camera (where applicable) functionality.
 Each Output Master must have its Keystone and Camera DMX controls separately enabled or disabled - + On the controller (console or Mbox Director), the Keystone > Mode/Curve parameter must be set to a value of 000 for remote keystone or warp to be applied.
 Likewise, in for Mbox Designer, the Camera > Enable Projection Camera parameter must be set to a value of 255 for camera to be applied.
-Other values will disable the remote keystone and camera settings, and revert to the default DMX control over Keystone and Camera parameters.
+Other values will disable the remote keystone and camera settings, and revert to the default DMX control over Keystone and Camera parameters. - + For outputs (i.e. output mixes), all projection properties can be edited.
+But only the 3D camera properties of nonoutput mixes can be edited, and not the keystone/warp and vignette properties.